 6. Does a Nest Thermostat Function Without Wi-Fi?

 In short, yes.
-Your Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+That being said, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.

-A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 • Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-You can control the Nest through your Google Home app, accessible through your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.